catid/textworld_llm_benchmark/README.md

-# TextWorld Solver
+# TextWorld LLM Benchmark

-Most people consider intelligence to be equivalent to the ability to play games well.
-Games require reasoning, strategy, and lots of other human factors that are not usually tested on LLM benchmarks.
+Many people (myself included) consider intelligence to be equivalent to the ability to play games well.
+Games require reasoning, strategy, and lots of other human factors that are not usually tested on LLM benchmarks that can be solved by "training on the test set".

+Also consider that right now there is no general-purpose AI that is super-human at playing games.
+There are only specialized AIs that are hand-coded for specific games that exceed human ability.
+But given an unfamiliar game, humans are still superior at learning the rules and succeeding.

-Introducing: A hard AI reasoning benchmark that should be difficult or impossible to cheat at.
+Introducing: A hard AI reasoning benchmark that should be difficult or impossible to cheat at, because it's generated randomly each time!

 It uses a *lot* of LLM inference so to avoid a $100 bill from OpenAI, I suggest self-hosting a model.
 The code does use OpenAI API though if you want to see what GPT-4 or other models would do on this test.
 Right now, the easiest way to host Mixtral on a Linux server with Nvidia GPUs is this method: https://github.com/catid/oaimixtral

 ## Setup